Teknologihuset/teknologihuset.github.io/README.md

 # Teknologihuset Web

-This repo will host updated webpages for Teknologihuset.
+This repo host updated webpages for Teknologihuset.

 ## How to setup: